 It seems we are led back to the skeptic’s chief concern: if all we have are mental events happening in our brain, and we can never directly access a ‘physical’ world, why assert the existence of such a world at all?

 Locke, of course, has responses to these concerns, and dedicates significant space to addressing them in An Essay Concerning Human Understanding.
-The success of his arguments has since been intensively discussed by Leibniz, Berkeley, Hume, Immanuel Kant, and many more great thinkers influenced and stimulated by his work.
+The success of his arguments has since been intensively discussed by Leibniz, Berkeley, Hume, Immanuel Kant (with his transcendental idealism), and many more great thinkers influenced and stimulated by his work.

 The extent to which Locke’s views align with the common sense of today is testament to the enduring influence his empiricism has had on Western thought.
 His arguments resonated with a lot of thinkers at the time, and challenged rationalism as the dominant approach to epistemology and answering the problem of skepticism.